 Bay Leaves are widely used throughout the world.
 They are included in soups, sauces, and stews.
 The leaf is an appropriate seasoning for fish, meat, and poultry.
 As well, the leaf is often utilized as a pickling spice.

 These leaves were originally indigenous to Asia.
-From there, it spread in use to Mediterranean and to other areas with similar climates.
+From there, it spread in use to the Mediterranean and to other areas with similar climates.

 Our bay leaves are specially grown in Turkey.